Deep Double Descent via Smooth Interpolation: Experiments

-Under fixed training settings, this trend highlights how overparameterization regularizes the loss landscape, achieving \textit{smooth} interpolation of the training data for large widths, as well as good generalization.
-Crucially, similarly to the test error, input-space smoothness depends nonlinearly on the model size, peaking near the interpolation threshold.
-This finding extends the observations of~\citet{novak2018sensitivity} and \citet{lejeune2019implicit} from fixed-size networks to a spectrum of model sizes, and establishes a clear correlation with the test error peak in double descent.
+Our finding extends the observations of~\citet{novak2018sensitivity} and \citet{lejeune2019implicit} from fixed-size networks to a spectrum of model sizes, and establishes a clear correlation with the test error peak in double descent.
 Finally, the results substantiate the universal law of robustness~\citep{bubeck2021universal}, showing that at the interpolation threshold highest sensitivity to input perturbations is observed, while overparameterization beyond the threshold promotes smoothness.
-We refer the reader to section~\ref{sec:experiments:resnet} for analogous results on ResNets.
+Intriguingly, our findings represent mean sharpness as opposed to the worst case studied by~\citet{bubeck2021universal}, showing that the observed regularity is much stronger in practice.
+In the following section, we study this behaviour in proximity of cleanly- and noisily-labeled training samples.
+We refer the reader to section~\ref{sec:experiments:resnet} for analogous results on ResNets trained with Adam.

-In the following, we take a closer look at input-space smoothness and its relationship to double descent.
-In section~\ref{sec:experiments:geodesic} we explore smoothness over data-driven volumes around training points.
-In section~\ref{sec:experiments:clean_noisy} we focus on the role of cleanly- and noisily-labelled samples, while in section~\ref{sec:experiments:epoch-wise} we study epoch-wise double descent.
-Finally, in~\ref{sec:experiments:resnet} we shift our focus from implicit regularization to commonly found training settings.